-During this lesson, students will define hate/bias incidents, offenses, and crimes.
-Students will also acknowledge the role of the Special Liaison Branch and the effects hate/bias offenses have on society and communities.
+During this lesson students will define hate/bias incidents, offenses, and crimes.
+Acknowledge the role of the Special Liaison Branch and the effects hate/bias offenses have on society and communities.
 Students will discuss and describe the elements of hate/bias offenses and how to conduct an investigation of a hate/bias offense.